pluskid/Mocha.jl/docs/user-guide/layers/computation-layer.rst

 .. class:: CropLayer

    Do image cropping.
-This layer is primarily used only on top of data layer so backpropagation is currently not implemented.
+This layer is primarily used only on top of data layers so backpropagation is currently not implemented.
 Crop layer requires the input blobs to be 4D tensors.